System Identification Toolbox™ software integrates with Control System Toolbox™ software by providing a plant for control design.

-If you have the Control System Toolbox software, you can plot models in the LTI Viewer from either the System Identification app or the MATLAB Command Window.
+If you have the Control System Toolbox software, you can plot models in the Linear System Analyzer from either the System Identification app or the MATLAB Command Window.

-The LTI Viewer is a graphical user interface for viewing and manipulating the response plots of linear models.
+The Linear System Analyzer is a graphical user interface for viewing and manipulating the response plots of linear models.

-For more information about working with plots in the LTI Viewer, see the Control System Toolbox documentation.
+For more information about working with plots in the Linear System Analyzer, see the Linear System Analyzer Overview.

 When the MATLAB software is installed, the System Identification app contains the To LTI Viewer rectangle.
-To plot models in the LTI Viewer, do one of the following:
+To plot models in the Linear System Analyzer, do one of the following:

 Drag and drop the corresponding icon to the To LTI Viewer rectangle in the System Identification app.

 Right-click the icon to open the Data/model Info dialog box.
-Click Show in LTI Viewer to plot the model in the LTI Viewer.
+Click Show in LTI Viewer to plot the model in the Linear System Analyzer.

-Alternatively, use the following syntax when working at the command line to view a model in the LTI Viewer:
+Alternatively, use the following syntax when working at the command line to view a model in the Linear System Analyzer: